Awards and Honors

 Lucretia W. McClure Excellence in Education Award: Honors outstanding practicing librarians or library educators in the field of health sciences librarianship and informatics.

 Erich Meyerhoff Prize: Recognizes the best unpublished essay on the history of medicine and the allied sciences written by an MLA member.
-It is sponsored by the MLA History of the Health Sciences Section.

 Michael E. DeBakey Library Services Outreach Award: Recognizes outstanding service and contributions to rural and underserved communities by a practicing health sciences librarian.
 The award is presented annually by the Friends of the National Library of Medicine.
 MLA supports this award.